WuTao-CS/WuTao-CS/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently an undergraduate student at [Northwestern Polytechnical University](https://www.nwpu.edu.cn/) and I will graduate in 2022.
-- 🔭 I will join the [College of Computer Science and Technology](http://www.cs.zju.edu.cn/) of [Zhejiang University](https://www.zju.edu.cn/) in 2022, mayoring in Computer Vision.
+- 🔭 I will join the [College of Computer Science and Technology](http://www.cs.zju.edu.cn/) of [Zhejiang University](https://www.zju.edu.cn/) in 2022, majoring in Computer Vision.
 - 🌱 I’m currently learning something about computer vision and deep learning to prepare myself for my research life.
 - 💬 This is [my blog](https://wutao-cs.github.io/)
 - 📫 You can contact me via [my email](747866429@qq.com)